Pekin, Illinois: Ancestry

-“Other groups” contained 4,105 individuals, and “Unclassified or not reported” contained 10,738 individuals.
+"Other groups" contained 4,105 individuals, and "Unclassified or not reported" contained 10,738 individuals.

+Race and ethnicity

 Economy

-Coal mining

 All of the coal that exists in the area formed about 300 million years ago; dead plant matter was buried, compressed, and subjected to heat and pressure during this time to create rocks full of coal.
 Since coal was cheaper than wood fuel and produced more energy, it became very popular and profitable to mine.
 In Pekin, there were at least four coal mines that existed: the Pekin Coal Mine, Regal Coal Mine, Tazewell Coal Mine, and Ubben Coal Mine.

 The Ubben Coal Mine began in 1900 and was run by the Ubben Coal Company until 1903, when Tazewell Coal Company took over production until the mine permanently closed in 1925.
 Over the course of 25 years, the mine produced 2,089,332 tons of coal.
-This mine was located south of Pekin Community High School’s eastern campus at S6 T24 R4W.
+This mine was located south of Pekin Community High School's eastern campus at S6 T24 R4W.
 Ubben also managed a second mine from 1911 to 1938 that was originally started by Louis Grant in 1891; they produced 928,146 tons of coal during their ownership, with a total of 1,217,196 tons overall.
-This mine was located near Meyer’s Lake (formerly Lake Arlan) at S1 T24N R5W.
+This mine was located near Meyer's Lake (formerly Lake Arlan) at S1 T24N R5W.

 The Pekin Coal Mining Company (also known as Schaefer's Mining Company) owned a mine (originally managed by David Grant) from 1939 to 1952, and produced 898,610 tons of coal during its ownership.
 This was a large mine, located under Broadmoor Junior High School, Willow Elementary School, and Schramm School at S36 T25N R5W.
 When Fred Schaefer died, the mine was inspected and discovered to be unsafe.
 By 1951, the coal mining business had ended for Pekin.

-The Regal Coal Mine was managed by the Regal Coal Company from 1920-1924, until it went out of business in 1925.
+The Regal Coal Mine was managed by the Regal Coal Company from 1920 to 1924, until it went out of business in 1925.
 It produced 102,287 tons of coal during this time.
-It crossed Broadway Street in the eastern part of town, with the southern half of the mine existing underneath the Parkway Golf Course and Coal Miner’s Park at S6 T24N R4W.
+It crossed Broadway Street in the eastern part of town, with the southern half of the mine existing underneath the Parkway Golf Course and Coal Miner's Park at S6 T24N R4W.

 The Federal Bureau of Prisons operates the Federal Correctional Institution, Pekin.

-Arts and Culture
+Arts and culture

 Marigold Festival

 The Marigold Festival is an annual event founded in 1973 to honor Everett Dirksen, a senator from Pekin.
 While in the United States Congress, Dirksen tried to have the marigold named as the national floral emblem.
 In support of Dirksen, the community began growing marigolds.
 While unsuccessful in the national flower contest, Dirksen's hometown of Pekin became known as the "Marigold Capital of the World".
 The Marigold Festival occurs on the first weekend after Labor Day in September.
 Activities include the Marigold Parade, the crowning of Miss Marigold, live music, and an arts and crafts fair.